 The Lords’ Island House is a historical site dating back to the late 19th century.
 It was the living and working place of more than 50 Lords on the islands in the past.
 Currently, this House is a museum to display the historical documents of Con Dao since the island was released from the Colonials.

 Ben Dam Harbour

 As a part of Ben Dam Bay, Ben Dam Harbour plays an important role as the main gate coming to and leaving Con Dao.
-This is where tourist boats dock and provide travel services for the visitors throughout the whole island.
-It is an opportunity for you to see the marine transportation systems of Con Dao Island, locals trading seafood and fishing as well.
+This is where tourist boats dock and provide travel services for visitors throughout the whole island.
+It is an opportunity for you to see the marine transportation systems of Con Dao Island, and the locals trading seafood and fishing as well.

 Chua Nui Mot (Nui Mot Pagoda)

 Built in 1964, Nui Mot is one of the amazing pagodas in Vietnam.
 It was established to remember the patriots who sacrificed themselves for the independence of the country.
 Hence, this pagoda is also a historical site for every visitor.
-Unlike the majority of pagodas with the gorgeous religious architecture, Nui Mot is strongly connected with a naturally breath-taking scenery on a hill.
+Unlike the majority of pagodas with gorgeous religious architecture, Nui Mot is strongly connected with a naturally breathtaking scenery on a hill.
 If you would like to find peace on a spiritual level, this pagoda is the right place you must visit.

 Fishing at the 914 Pier

 The 914 Fishing Pier is located in front of the Lords’ Island House.
 It is a recommended spot to rent and charter a fisherman boat and go deep-sea fishing, or simply fish from the pier.

 At Con Dao, marine dishes are the specialties of the island.
 It promises a broad range of seafood collections that you would need to visit for more than a couple of days to try them all.
 Here are a few local specialties from Con Dao: